 Keep in mind the following:

-- State your location and your emergency.
-Knowing your location will help responders get emergency services to you faster.
+- Know your location.
+Knowing where you are will help responders get emergency services to you faster.

 - If you are driving, pull over if possible.
 This will help prevent dropped calls and assist in verifying your correct location.